DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 different family from the community would move in.
-The father approached us and asked that we take the computer from the family’s original house and remove the images, as they needed to avoid viewing images or reading the name of the deceased.
+The father approached us and asked that we take the computer from the family’s original house and remove the images, as they needed to avoid viewing images or reading the names of the deceased.

 The deaths in Imangara were a particularly tragic event that caused major changes to house occupancy.[^46] Other instances were practical